 Here’s a quick primer on the Census Bureau’s approach of using self-identification to decide who is Hispanic.

-A. Not if you say you aren’t.
-Of the 42.7 million adults with Hispanic ancestry in 2015, an estimated 5 million people, or 11%, said they do not identify as Hispanic or Latino.
+Not if you say you aren’t.
+Of the 42.7 million adults with Hispanic ancestry living in the U.S. in 2015, an estimated 5 million people, or 11%, said they do not identify as Hispanic or Latino.
 These people aren’t counted as Hispanic by the Census Bureau or in Pew Research Center surveys.

 Hispanic self-identification varies across immigrant generations.
 Among the foreign born from Latin America, nearly all self-identify as Hispanic.
 But by the fourth generation, only half of people with Hispanic heritage in the U.S. self-identify as Hispanic.

 However, the Census Bureau does not apply this definition when counting Hispanics.
 Rather, it relies entirely on self-reporting and lets each person identify as Hispanic or not.
-The 2020 census form will ask the question this way:
+The 2020 census form asked the question this way:

-A. The terms “Hispanic” and “Latino” are panethnic terms meant to describe – and summarize – the population of people living in the U.S. of that ethnic background.
+The terms “Hispanic” and “Latino” are pan-ethnic terms meant to describe – and summarize – the population of people living in the U.S. of that ethnic background.
 In practice, the Census Bureau most often uses the term “Hispanic,” while Pew Research Center uses the terms “Hispanic” and “Latino” interchangeably.

-Some have drawn sharp distinctions between these two terms, saying for example, Hispanics are people from Spain or from Spanish-speaking countries in Latin America (this excludes Brazil, where Portuguese is the official language) while Latinos are people from Latin America regardless of language (this includes Brazil but excludes Spain).
+Some have drawn sharp distinctions between these two terms, saying for example that Hispanics are people from Spain or from Spanish-speaking countries in Latin America (this excludes Brazil, where Portuguese is the official language), while Latinos are people from Latin America regardless of language (this includes Brazil but excludes Spain).
 Despite this debate, the “Hispanic” and “Latino” labels are not universally embraced by the community that has been labeled, even as they are widely used.

-A. They don’t.
+They don’t.
 In the eyes of the Census Bureau, Hispanics can be of any race, any ancestry or any country of origin.
 This results in varying patterns that relate to where people come from and how they choose to identify themselves on census surveys.
-For example, nearly all immigrants from Mexico (99%) called themselves Hispanic, according to a Pew Research Center analysis of the Census Bureau’s 2017 American Community Survey.
-By comparison, 93% of immigrants from Argentina said so, as did 88% of immigrants from Spain and 87% from Panama.
+For example, nearly all immigrants from Mexico (99%) called themselves Hispanic, according to a Pew Research Center analysis of the Census Bureau’s 2018 American Community Survey.
+By comparison, 92% of immigrants from Spain said so, as did 91% of immigrants from Argentina and 86% from Panama.

-A. They are in the eyes of the Census Bureau if they say they are, even though these countries do not fit the federal government’s official definition of “Hispanic” because they are not Spanish-speaking.
+They are in the eyes of the Census Bureau if they say they are, even though these countries do not fit the federal government’s official definition of “Hispanic” because they are not Spanish-speaking.
 For the most part, people who trace their ancestry to these countries do not self-identify as Hispanic when they fill out their census forms.
-Only about 2% of immigrants from Brazil do so, as do 2% of immigrants from Portugal and 1% from the Philippines, according to Pew Research Center tabulations of the 2017 American Community Survey.
+Only about 3% of immigrants from Brazil do so, as do 1% of immigrants from Portugal and 1% from the Philippines, according to Pew Research Center tabulations of the 2018 American Community Survey.

 What people report on census forms are not subject to any independent checks, corroborations or corrections.
 This means, in theory, someone who has no Hispanic ancestors could identify as Hispanic and that’s how they would be counted.